-RAMP's two core training programs — Owner/Manager Training and Server/Seller Training — may be required independently under certain circumstances.
+RAMP's two core training programs — Owner/Manager Training and Server/Seller Training — are required independently under certain circumstances.

 Owner/Manager Training focuses on those individuals most responsible for determining daily operations and policies of the licensed establishment — the owner and manager.